Lightning-AI/pytorch-lightning/docs/source-pytorch/common/optimization.rst

 Total Stepping Batches
 ======================

-You can use built-in trainer property :paramref:`~pytorch_lightning.trainer.trainer.Trainer.estimated_stepping_batches` to compute total number of stepping batches for the complete training.
+You can use built-in trainer property :attr:`~pytorch_lightning.Trainer.estimated_stepping_batches` to compute total number of stepping batches for the complete training.
 The property is computed considering gradient accumulation factor and distributed setting into consideration so you don't have to derive it manually.
 One good example where this can be helpful is while using
 :class:`~torch.optim.lr_scheduler.OneCycleLR` scheduler, which requires pre-computed ``total_steps`` during initialization.